 In order to have information that can be used to make the right decisions, we need a technical tool and the right mindset.
 We find both of these within Statistical Process Control (SPC), introduced by W. Shewhart in the first half of the 20th century.
 This period saw the birth of the Quality movement, first as a philosophy for production management, and later as a general approach for organizations.
 It would be a mistake to consider SPC as a technicality.
 As the founding father of Quality, Dr. Deming used to say, SPC is not simply a technique but a way of thinking.

-IM uses SPC to study and manage variation.
+Intelligent Management uses SPC to study and manage variation.
+It is a fundamental part of our Decalogue systemic management methodology.

 If every process in our organization is affected, what kind of variation are we talking about?